-Gifts for Truck Drivers Recommended by a Former Truck Driver
+14 Gifts Ideas for Truck Drivers

-He came up with a list of ten great gifts a driver would use and appreciate during his (or her) time on the road.
-Since that time I've added a few more gift ideas recommended by other truck drivers.
+He came up with a list of 14 great gifts a driver would use and appreciate during their time on the road.
+Since then, I've added a few more gift ideas recommended by other truck drivers.
+Enjoy!

-1. A New CB Radio
+1. CB Radio

 Your truck driving friend might appreciate a new CB radio.
 This is a great way to stay connected with other truck drivers while traveling.

-2. A MP3 Player
+2. MP3 Player